svt/gradle-yapp-publisher-plugin/README.md

 ## Future

-In an early stage, the following features are planned, according to priority:
+In an early stage, the following features would be a nice roadmap:

 * More tests
 * More settings can be simplified and auto set
+* Better handling of multi project setup
 * More pre-configured targets.
-JFrog, JitPack? and Custom Maven Publishing
+Improve the existing ones - JitPack? and Custom Maven Publishing
 * Better semi smart Plugin identification
-* Create sample configuration
+* Create sample configurations
-* Empty jar publishing (sources, jar, needed for maven central)
-* Nested object model, for the few 10% that might need them
 * Support other languages than Java/Kotlin (Groovy,Scala)
+* Auto add base plugins based on user publishing target choice

 # F.A.Q